SadisticSun/shelter/readme.md

-view/detail.ejs - ejs template for one animal view/list.ejs - ejs template for all animals view/error.ejs - ejs template for errors
+view/detail.ejs - ejs template for one animal view/list.ejs - ejs template for all animals view/error.ejs - ejs template for errors view/add.ejs - ejs template for adding a new animal
 ```

 ## Brief description of npm scripts